Six Policy Catalysts Driving the Battery Storage Industry

 1. COVID-19 Disruptions

-While the impacts of the coronavirus (COVID-19) pandemic ripple through the clean tech industry, battery storage has fared well with strong deployment numbers for Q1 2020.
+While the impacts of COVID-19 ripple through the clean tech industry, battery storage has fared well with strong deployment numbers for Q1 2020.
 Modest delays are expected in Q2 due to social-distancing measures creating lag time with on-site deployments.
 Delays are expected in the behind-the-meter asset class as many businesses have temporarily closed.
 Despite the COVID-related issues, fundamental demand drivers remain intact.

 2. Clean Energy Tax Credit Extensions